mo-tem/Weather-Generator/README.md

 I haven't particularly used a weather data API before and was curious to play around with a free one to see what's possible and what options there might be.

+Also, I wanted the site to be easy to reach, convenient to use, and at zero cost (including giving up data).
+Although github pages only hosts static sites, the API only needs to be called once per page load.

 ### Will I continue with this project?

 Since this is a very short project mainly for experimentation and exploration, I may come back from time-to-time to update it.
 The focus is on understanding the API options and seeing possible applications rather than design or anything else.